 The Board recognizes that the school must balance the need of students to attend school and the need for order in the classroom to establish an environment conducive to learning.
-As such, the Board authorizes Building Principals, Program Supervisors, and the Superintendent to place students who would otherwise be suspended from school as the result of a Code of Conduct violation in "in-school suspension."
-"Inschool suspension" is the temporary removal of students from the classroom and their placement in another area of the school building designated for such a suspension, where students will receive instruction from certified personnel.
+As such, the Board authorizes building principals, program supervisors, and the superintendent to place students who would otherwise be suspended from school as the result of a Code of Conduct violation in "in-school suspension."
+"In-school suspension" is the temporary removal of students from the classroom and their placement in another area of the school building designated for such a suspension, where students will receive instruction from certified personnel.

 A student subjected to an in-school suspension is not entitled to a full hearing pursuant to Education Law § 3214.
-However, the student and the student's parent will be provided with a reasonable opportunity for an informal conference with the district official imposing the in-school suspension to discuss the conduct and the penalty involved.
+However, the student and the student's caregiver will be provided with a reasonable opportunity for an informal conference with the district official imposing the in-school suspension to discuss the conduct and the penalty involved.